Do Smoke Detectors Expire?

 How long are carbon monoxide detectors good for?

 Carbon monoxide (CO) detectors typically last five to seven years.
 Like smoke detectors, they lose sensor effectiveness over time.
-Check for a manufacture or expiration date on the unit, and replace the detector if it begins chirping or reaches the end of its lifespan.
+Check for a manufacture or expiration date on the unit, and replace the carbon monoxide detector if it begins chirping or reaches the end of its lifespan.

 How to Check Smoke Alarm Expiry Date